 - As a matter of bureaucratic reality, where there is a close call, it is much safer for the trademark office to reject than to approve.
 When a dispute arises, the Chinese courts seem inclined to support trademark office rejections than to support approvals.
 Since the trademark office has been criticized for allowing too many approvals it seems to have decided to go in the other direction to compensate.

 None of the reasons for the difficulties with China trademark registrations are likely to change for the better in the near future.
 In fact, China trademark registration applications will probably continue to increase, making the situation progressively worse, not better.

 So what should be done?
 Since trademark registration is essential for China, foreign businesses must understand and adapt to the changed trademark environment.
 This requires at least the following:

 - For word marks, the use of meaningful words should be avoided as much as possible.
 Coined words should be used whenever possible.
-Of course, a company that is using its existing U.S. name or mark often does not have a choice on the words that will be used.
+Of course, a company that is using its existing foreign country name or mark often does not have a choice on the words to be used.
 In such a case, the foreign party must understand that if a meaningful word is used there is a decent chance a conflict will be found and your trademark rejected.
 This is also true of trademarks of common names.
 So for example, if your company is called “David’s ties” and someone has already registered David & Goliath in the same class, you will probably be rejected.
 We are finding that common name registrations are getting more and more difficult.

-Doing business in China is not for the faint of heart.
 Dealing with China’s changing trademark environment is one of the many challenges that must be overcome to reach success in an ever changing China.